 Saying that I understand why a culture that is being systematically and individually mistreated and ignored by the privileged in power may eventually spawn some folks who resort to violence doesn’t mean I condone that violence!
 It means I can see why decades of hurt, fear, and institutionalized abuse may lead to a violent reaction.
 Understanding is not supporting, it simply means I can connect the dots.
 Can you not?!?

-What I find incredibly disappointing is that on my social media, amid ads for escorts in Miami, I see a bunch of white people “standing up” for the “bravery” of a racist magazine to incite hatred against people of colour.
+What I find incredibly disappointing is that on my social media, amid ads for Scarlet Blue escorts on sites like Skip the Games or Listcrawler, I see a bunch of white people “standing up” for the “bravery” of a racist magazine to incite hatred against people of colour.
 I have seen next to nothing about the bombing of the NAACP by a white man on our own soil.
 I see anti-Muslim protests being started in Europe, and people calling for the genocide of Muslims on Twitter, but very little attention to the number of Muslims who condemned the violence.

 It just makes me think about what gets justified under “freedom of speech”- Porn WikiLeaks outing sex workers legal names putting them at serious risk, or Gamergators doxxing women and threatening to rape and murder them, often graphically, or radical feminists claiming trans women are all rapists.